veera-rapido/insightaxisdb/README.md

 3. Generating segments, recommendations, and predictions
 4. Accessing the web dashboard

-### Using TesseractDB in Your Project
+### Using InsightAxisDB in Your Project

-To use TesseractDB in your own project, you can include the following components:
+To use InsightAxisDB in your own project, you can include the following components:

 #### Core Components
 - **NCF**: The Network Columnar Format storage engine